mbed-ce/fxload/README.md

 ```
 sudo usermod -G plugdev $(whoami)
 ```
 We will use ths group to control access to USB devices.
-Next, sign out and back in again to make the change effective.
+After running this, sign out and back in again to make the change effective.

 Second, run `sudo vim /etc/udev/rules.d/99-ezusb.rules` to create a new rules file with the following content:
 ```